SESYNC-ci/online-data-lesson/slides/exercise.md

 ### Exercise 2

-Get an API key for Regulations.gov, and collect 3 "pages" of comments posted on the "Revised Definition of 'Waters of the United States'".
+Request an [API key for Regulations.gov] or find one you have permission to access.
+Use the API to collect 3 "pages" of comments posted on the "Revised Definition of 'Waters of the United States'".
 Over half a million were received before the comment period closed on April 15^th^, 2019.
 Modify `schema.py` to save the comments into a new SQLite file.

+[API key for Regulations.gov]: https://regulationsgov.github.io/developers/